CURRENT MOON

 There is NO RECORD of new moons being celebrated prior to Moses' time.
 However, they were kept track of (Gen.8:5,13).
 New moons are NOT MENTIONED in the original Old Covenant (Ex.
 19-24), but once the tabernacle was erected on "the first day of the first month" (Ex.40:2,17), then "the glory of the Eternal filled the tabernacle" (Ex.40:34).
 New moons are also TOTALLY OMITTED from the Book of Deuteronomy, yet we find that it was "on the first day of the month" (Deut.1:3) that Moses first preached the words that became the "Book of Deuteronomy."
 It is therefore correct to say that the celebration of new moons came LATER, and was an "ADDED" law (Gal.3:19).

 New moons DO NOT further define the fourth commandment against Sabbath-breaking, because NEW MOONS ARE NOT SABBATHS.
 There is no command in the Pentateuch or elsewhere forbidding work on the new moons.
 Amos 8:5 says, "When will the new moon be gone, that we may sell corn?" but this was a human restriction, not a divine law.
-NEW MOONS WERE NEVER "BLESSED" OR "SANCTIFIED" OR MADE HOLY LIKE THE SABBATH (Gen.2:3), so how can a Christian keep them holy?
+NEW MOONS WERE NEVER MADE HOLY LIKE THE SABBATH (Gen.2:3), so how can a Christian keep them holy?

 The Horns Of The New Moon